This is your guide to finding the best craft beer in Prince Edward County.

 Yes.
 Many of the Prince Edward County breweries remain open during the winter months, though often with reduced hours.

 For example, Gillingham Brewing has their ‘Winter Beer Garden’ under covered and heated pergolas.
-Midtown Brewing keeps their customers happy with their kitchen open year-round.
+Midtown Brewing welcomes customers for lunch and dinner year-round.
 Parsons Brewing even has an outdoor Skating Rink in the winter!

 Yes, the breweries are open, but double check their websites above for specific operating hours.